mikelodder7/rusqlite/README.md

 As of `rusqlcipher` 0.1.0, we avoid running `bindgen` at build-time by shipping pregenerated bindings for several versions of SQLite.
-When compiling `rusqlite`, we use your selected Cargo features to pick the bindings for the minimum SQLite version that supports your chosen features.
-If you are using `libsqlite3-sys` directly, you can use the same features to choose which pregenerated bindings are chosen:
+When compiling `rusqlcipher`, we use your selected Cargo features to pick the bindings for the minimum SQLite version that supports your chosen features.
+If you are using `libsqlcipher-sys` directly, you can use the same features to choose which pregenerated bindings are chosen:

 * `min_sqlite_version_3_6_8` - SQLite 3.6.8 bindings (this is the default)